Interhyp/metadata-service/README.md

 ### initial setup

-Clone this outside of your GOPATH (on linux, defaults to ~/go)
+Clone this outside your GOPATH (on linux, defaults to ~/go)

 _Tip: On Windows, you should NOT place the GOPATH in your profile, because a large body of source code goes there._